 - Why does Passware Kit not use a GPU when recovering a password for my file?

-- What models of GPU cards does Passware Kit support for hardware acceleration?
+- What models of GPU cards do Passware Kit support for hardware acceleration?

 - How do I know that Passware Kit is using my GPU card for the acceleration of the password recovery process?

-- Why is the password recovery speed on my NVIDIA card much lower than advertised?
+- Why is the password recovery speed on my GPU card much lower than advertised?

-- Why are not all of my NVIDIA cards used by Passware Kit?
+- Not all of my GPUs are used by Passware Kit.
+What should I do?

 - Why has Passware Kit unexpectedly stopped using my GPU card for password recovery?

 - Why do the GPU cards on Passware Kit Agents display the “Partial Load” status?

 - Why do I see “Calibrating GPU, loading data” status on the Resources tab?